 In 2018, 2019 and 2020, all purchases in Nunavut were made in the Kitikmeot from Inuit-owned firms.
-In 2022, NTI contracts were awarded to Kitikmeot and other Nunavut NTI businesses.
-While the total value of contracts was lower in 2022 due to the placement of the Project under care and maintenance and the suspension of mining, Agnico Eagle's ongoing provision of contracts to Inuit businesses ensured that Inuit continued to receive some benefits from Hope Bay.
+In 2022 and 2023, NTI contracts were awarded to Kitikmeot and other Nunavut NTI businesses.
+While the total value of contracts was lower in 2022 and 2023 due to the placement of the Project under care and maintenance and the suspension of mining, Agnico Eagle's ongoing provision of contracts to Inuit businesses ensured that Inuit continued to receive some benefits from Hope Bay.
+Agnico Eagle follows the ISV inuuqatigiitsiarniq-of respecting other, relationships and caring for people-by continuing to award contracts to Inuit businesses during the suspension of mining due to care and maintenance; the ongoing contracts with Inuit businesses shows the respect and care that Agnico Eagle has for maintaining these important business relationships.
+Additionally, by offering contracts to Inuit businesses, Agnico Eagle supports the ISV Pijitsirniq-serving and providing for family-enabling Inuit entrepreneurs and workers to contribute to the well-being and economic stability of their communities.
+Agnico Eagle's commitment to the IIBA supports the continued reversing of historical trends where mining benefits disproportionately flowed south, away from Kitikmeot communities.
+This commitment directly reinforces the economic base from which Inuit can support and provide for their families.

-4.5 Business Development
+4.5 BUSINESS DEVELOPMENT